Jinal218/ML-MODELS/README.md

-3. [Support Vector Machine](SVM/): Overview: SVM is a powerful algorithm for classification and regression, ideal for high-dimensional data with optimal decision boundaries.
+3. [Support Vector Machine] Overview: SVM is a powerful algorithm for classification and regression, ideal for high-dimensional data with optimal decision boundaries.

 Use Cases: Classification, regression.